-Purpose: This form identifies the signatory or signatories who have reviewed the current submission for compliance with the Computer/Information Flood Standards (CIF-1 - CIF-7) in accordance with the stated provisions.
-I hereby certify that I have reviewed the current submission of (Name of Flood Model) for compliance with the 2017 Flood Standards adopted by the Florida Commission on Hurricane Loss Projection Methodology and hereby certify that: 1.
-The flood model meets the Computer/Information Flood Standards (CIF-1 - CIF-7); 2.
+Purpose: This form identifies the signatory or signatories who have reviewed the current submission for compliance with the Computer/Information Flood Standards (CIF-1-CIF-8) in accordance with the stated provisions.
+I hereby certify that I have reviewed the current submission of (Name of Flood Model) for compliance with the 2021 Flood Standards adopted by the Florida Commission on Hurricane Loss Projection Methodology and hereby certify that: 1.
+The flood model meets the Computer/Information Flood Standards (CIF-1-CIF-8); 2.
 The disclosures and forms related to the Computer/Information Flood Standards section are editorially and technically accurate, reliable, unbiased, and complete; 3.
 My review was completed in accordance with the professional standards and code of ethical conduct for my profession; and 4.
 In expressing my opinion I have not been influenced by any other party in order to bias or prejudice my opinion.
-Professional Credentials (Area of Expertise) Name Signature (original submission) Date Signature (response to deficiencies, if any) Date Signature (revisions to submission, if any) Date Signature (final submission) Date An updated signature and form are required following any modification of the flood model and any revision of the original submission.
+Name Professional Credentials (Area of Expertise) Signature (original submission) Date Signature (response to deficiencies, if any) Date Signature (revisions to submission, if any) Date Signature (final submission) Date An updated signature and form are required following any modification of the flood model and any revision of the original submission.
 If a signatory differs from the original signatory, provide the printed name and professional credentials for any new signatories.
-Additional signature lines shall be added as necessary with the following format: Signature (revisions to submission) Date Note: A facsimile or any properly reproduced signature will be acceptable to meet this requirement.
+Additional signature lines should be added as necessary with the following format: Signature (revisions to submission) Date Note: A facsimile or any properly reproduced signature will be acceptable to meet this requirement.

-submission appendix.
+appendix.

-Include Form GF-7, Computer/Information Flood Standards Expert Certification, in a submission for compliance with the Notification Requirements and General Flood, in accordance with the stated provisions.
-I hereby certify that I have reviewed the current s submission of Version for compliance Acceptability of a Computer Simulation Flood L (Name of Flood Model) with the "Process for Determining the coss Model" adopted by the Florida Commission its Flood Standards Report of Activities as of General Flood Standard GF-5, Editorial C 2.
-The disclosures and forms related to each and contain complete information and submission during the review process has correctness, and typographical errors; 3.
-There are no incomplete responses, chartext or references; 4.
-The current version of the flood model correctness, typographical errors, cominformation and is otherwise acceptable f In flood standards section are editorially accurate any changes that have been made to the we been reviewed for completeness, grammatical tts or graphs, inaccurate citations, or extraneous submission has been reviewed for grammatical pleteness, the exclusion of extraneous data/ Name Professional Credentials (Area of Expertise) Signature (original submission) Date Signature (response to deficiencies, if any) Date Signature (revisions to submission, if any) Date Signature (final submission) Date An updated signature and form are required following revision of the original submission.
-If a signature printed name and professional credentials for shall be added as necessary with the following for atory differs from the original signatory, provide r any new signatories.
-Additional signature lines Signature (revisions to submission) Date Note: A facsimile or any properly reproduce ed signature will be acceptable to meet this requirement.
+Include Form GF-7, Computer/Information Flood Standards Expert Certification, in a submission submission for compliance with the Notification Requirements and General Flood Standard GF-5, Editorial Compliance, in accordance with the stated provisions.
+(Name of Flood Model) Version for compliance with the "Process for Determining the Acceptability of a Computer Simulation Flood Loss Model" adopted by the Florida Commission on Hurricane Loss Projection Methodology in its Flood Standards Report of Activities as of November 1, 2021, and hereby certify that: General Flood Standard GF-5, Editorial G The disclosures and forms related to eac and contain complete information and an during the review process have been revi and typographical errors; There are no incomplete responses, chartext or references; The current version of the flood model correctness, typographical errors, cominformation and is otherwise acceptable for the flood model of the flood model correctness. th flood standards section are editorially accurate by changes that have been made to the submission ewed for completeness, grammatical correctness, arts or graphs, inaccurate citations, or extraneous submission has been reviewed for grammatical appleteness, the exclusion of extraneous data/ Name Professional Credentials (Area of Expertise) Signature (original submission) Date Signature (response to deficiencies, if any) Date Signature (revisions to submission, if any) Date Signature (final submission) Date any revision of the original submission.
+If a sign lowing any modification of the flood model and latory differs from the original signatory, provide or any new signatories.
+Additional signature lines format: Signature (revisions to submission) Date Note: A facsimile or any properly reproduc ed signature will be acceptable to meet this requirement.